 If running a stop sign resulted in an injury or accident, you may need additional legal advice.
 You could face other charges along as well as being faced with auto and health insurance claims.
 Our traffic offenses attorneys are very experienced in dealing with all types of tickets and we can help you untangle the circumstances in order to protect you and your legal rights.

 Don't just pay the fine and suffer higher insurance costs when you don't need to.
-Let our office help you to stand up for your rights.
+Let our criminal defense firm help you to stand up for your rights.

 Contact a Tampa Traffic Offenses Attorney if you receive a stop sign violation citation.
 We will work with you and determine the best method to protect your legal rights and reduce or eliminate your ticket.